-Ongoing ICT requirements are aligned to the plans set out in the ICT Strategy 2021-2024 and this includes information governance and security, operational communications, ICT resilience, technology management, digital transformation, and business intelligence and data management.
-The capital programme includes the equipment and systems requirements to support the strategy including investment required to replace the mobilising system used in Fire Control.
+Ongoing ICT requirements are aligned to the plans set out in the ICT Strategy, which includes information governance and security, operational communications, ICT resilience, technology management, digital transformation, and business intelligence and data management.
+The capital programme includes the equipment and systems requirements to support the strategy including the ongoing investment required to replace the mobilising system used in Fire Control.